adelelwan24/Story-of-Palestine-Dashboard/README.md

     <td>Provides different ways for supporting Palestine, empowering users to take actionable steps towards making a difference. 🌟</td>
   </tr>
 </table>

-## 🤝🏻 Contributing

-If you would to collaborate on creating or amending content on Stand-With-Palestine.org, check out the [collaboration form](https://tally.so/r/mDNNKN).

 **Folder Structure:**